Stream all the talks from RoachFest 2022Watch now

 Devsisters, founded in 2007, is an international gaming company headquartered in South Korea.
 Cookie Run: Kingdom, the latest game they built, is a collectible RBG with a city-builder hybrid.
 They have two other games (Cookie Run: Oven Break and Cookie Run: Puzzle) and three more games coming soon.

-But engineers at the Korea-based game developer are frank: the game’s breakaway success has generated far heavier transactional workloads than they had anticipated.
-Cookie Run: Kingdom might never have reached this level of success were it not for a critical decision made early in the game’s development process.
+The breakaway success of Cookie Run: Kingdom generated far heavier transactional workloads than they had originally anticipated.
+Cookie Run: Kingdom might never have reached this level of success were it not for one critical decision made early in the game’s development process.

 Prior to Cookie Run: Kingdom, Devsisters had released quite a few games based on its Cookie Run IP, generally using Couchbase and Aurora MySQL to power their databases.
 But early in the development of Cookie Run: Kingdom, the Devsisters team realized that continuing with Couchbase would be difficult.

 Because of Couchbase’s document size limitations, Devsisters had been forced to implement in-game transactions at the application layer in previous games.
 Cookie Run: Kingdom, which tracks a wide variety of data points and includes an in-game trading system, would need something more robust.

 The Devsisters team was already familiar with CockroachDB, so as production of Cookie Run: Kingdom began to ramp up, they benchmarked it against other options, including Aurora and DynamoDB.
 CockroachDB won out because it offered the best performance for the price, and because the Devsisters team saw that they would be able to scale horizontally quickly and smoothly.